 James Bond has to keep in reasonable shape due to the nature of his work, but he isn't the type of man who would go to the gym and live off protein shakes.
 Ian Fleming's Bond certainly wasn't.

 None of the previous five Bond actors had a physique like Craig's — certainly not Sean in Diamonds Are Forever or Roger.
-Can you imagine the response you would've got from Connery's Bond had you suggested going to the gym?
+Can you imagine the response you would've gotten from Connery's Bond had you suggested going to the gym?
 Something like "Pissch off", I should imagine.

 Can you imagine Lazenby's Bond substituting working his way through the Angels of Death girls for press-ups in his room at Piz Gloria?
 What about Roger's Bond replacing cigars with protein shakes?
 Or Timothy's Bond ditching the cigarettes and vodka for low-carb meals?

 Sean always looked like he could handle himself in a fight.
 The punch-up with Grant in From Russia with Love — undoubtedly one of the best, if not the best, fight scenes in film history, is evidence of that.

 Despite having no acting experience, George famously clinched the role when he broke a stuntman's nose in an audition fight.
-Co-producer Harry Saltzman leant over Yuri Borienko, spread-eagled on the floor, nose bloodied, pointed at Lazenby, and said: "We're going with you".
+Co-producer Harry Saltzman leant over Yuri Borienko, spread-eagled on the floor and nose bloodied.
+Harry pointed at Lazenby and said: "We're going with you".

-He did bulk up for his second outing, Tomorrow Never Dies, and looked all the better for it.
+He did bulk up for his second outing, Tomorrow Never Dies, and looked all the better.
 Maybe one of the few things missing from Timothy's two outings as Bond was seeing him in a good old fisticuffs.

 Benedict Cumberbatch could take the role in an exciting direction.
 Yet, the public will probably frown upon this suggestion because he isn't built like a brick sh*thouse, unlike Tom Hardy.

 Copyright © 2019 J W Emery Ltd. All rights reserved.